OSU-OKC receives $8,000 grant from Union Pacific Foundation

 OSU-OKC officials said the goals of the program are to increase job applicant diversity for STEM careers and to increase the overall number of STEM professionals in Oklahoma.

-Grant funds will be used to pay for supplies for hands-on activities and for transportation and meals for participants in the Friday are for STEM Careers program.
+Grant funds will be used to pay for supplies for hands-on activities and for transportation and meals for participants in the Fridays are for STEM Careers program.

 OSU-OKC President Dr. Brad Williams said school officials salute the Union Pacific Foundation for its support of workforce development in Oklahoma.